Teaching – Things Teachers should Avoid

 If ever you are using an overhead Projector with your computer in class.
 Ensure it’s switched off, otherwise, students will be reading your emails along with you because it’s projected on the screen.
 It might be personal.

 d) Making Physical Contact.

 Physical contact can be misinterpreted and there could be accusations of paedophilia.
 I have to admit this is a hard one.
-In my early days of teaching 2002, I dealt with Asylum seekers and refugees and there were times they broke down in class and cried.
+In my early years of teaching, I dealt with Asylum seekers and refugees and there were times, they broke down in class and cried.
 I couldn’t help rubbing their shoulders and I am glad no one misinterpreted my action.
 It was just a comforting hand.